turingschool/try-turing/backend-online/user-input/index.md

   <p>Write a program that asks a user for their <code>name</code>, <code>location</code>, and <code>email_address</code>.
 Output the following:</p>
   <pre>Your name is Amy and you live in Denver, CO.
 Your email address is amy@turing.io.</pre>
   <p>Try running your program a few times with different values stored in the variables.</p>
-  <p><em>Finished Early?</em> 1.
-Try adding a string method to your program to lowercase the user's email address.
-2. Try splitting up your city and state so that you can upcase the state and capitalize the city.</p>
+  <p><em>Finished Early?</em> First, try adding a string method to your program to lowercase the user's email address.
+If you're ready for a bigger challenge, try splitting up your city and state so that you can upcase the state and capitalize the city.</p>
 </div>